 For the uppermost part of the sky I mixed together ultramarine blue and cadmium orange.
 The cadmium orange muted the blue so that it would not be too bright.
 In addition, I also mixed in a little bit of burnt umber.

-Paint in the rest of the landscape
+Painting in the rest of the night sky’s landscape

 Land area by horizon line = Lighter